Let's get started

-The black and metal crumb tray sits inside the bed of your Glowforge, supports the material you place inside, and catches leftover print bits to keep your Glowforge nice and tidy.
-It has four little feet that rest in four little dimples.
+The black, metal crumb tray sits inside the bed of your Glowforge, supports the material you place inside, and catches leftover print bits to keep your Glowforge nice and tidy.
+It has four little feet that rest in four small dimples.
 The handle goes in front, and the feet go on the bottom.

-Lift the lid of your Glowforge & lower the front door
+Lift the lid of your Glowforge and lower the front door

-Using two hands, gently push the laser arm away from you until it’s near the back of the unit.
+Using two hands, gently push the laser arm away from you until it’s near the back of the printer.

-Pick up the crumb tray - make sure the handle is in front and the wide black plastic strip is in the back.
+Pick up the crumb tray, making sure the handle is in the front and the wide black plastic strip is in the back.

-Slide it in until you feel the feet settle into the dimples in the base of the Glowforge unit.
+Slide it in until you feel the feet settle into the dimples in the base of the Glowforge printer.

 Position the laser arm and metal plate

-Gently slide the metal plate on the laser arm all the way to the right, then push the arm to the back of the unit.
+Gently slide the metal plate on the laser arm all the way to the right, then push the arm to the back of the printer.